Spanish translation here

 Sheehan complains that Heidegger’s account of the a priori assumptions of modernity is not based on fine-grained historical analysis.
 I guess it seems insufficiently inductive to him.
 (Yes, the oil industry seems in the grip of world-dominating hubris.
 But what about the coal industry?)
 But this seems to miss the point.
 We will not encounter the a priori assumptions of modernity in front of us, for they are already behind us, within us, structuring how we see the world and ourselves.
 Since we are all more or less modern men, we can test the truth of Heidegger’s claims simply through self-reflection.

 Although I am nonplussed by Sheehan’s criticisms of Heidegger, I have some of my own.
-I am skeptical of his post-Kantian transcendental quarantine of metaphysics.
-I am skeptical of his biological race-denial and would like to explore his rationale.
-I am not so sure that the clearing is intrinsically hidden at all, or hidden in a non-trivial way.
+I am skeptical of his post-Kantian transcendental quarantine of metaphysics, and I am not so sure that the clearing is intrinsically hidden at all, or hidden in a non-trivial way.

-4. Charles Lindholm and José Pedro Zúquete, The Struggle for the World: Liberation Movements for the 21st Century (Stanford, Stanford University Press, 2010).
+Charles Lindholm and José Pedro Zúquete, The Struggle for the World: Liberation Movements for the Twenty-First Century (Stanford, Stanford University Press, 2010).

-6. As a book, Making Sense of Heidegger is not particularly attractive, but it is well-edited.
-I spotted only a few mistakes: p. ix: GA 6 should be Nietzsche, vols.
+As a book, Making Sense of Heidegger is not particularly attractive, but it is well-edited.
+I spotted only a few mistakes: p. ix, GA 6 should be Nietzsche, vols.
 1 and 2; p.
 210: “breaks” should be “brakes”; p.
 262: “synchronic” and “diachronic” are reversed.